 But Saleh's patronage network began to shrink as Yemen's oil reserves began to dry up.
-The country's oil production peaked in 2001, and has been declining ever since.
-Some of the tribal unrest Saleh faced right before his ouster was due to his inability to "spread the wealth" as he once did.
+The country's oil production peaked in 2001 and has been declining ever since.
+Some of the tribal unrest Saleh faced right before his removal was due to his inability to "spread the wealth" as he once did.

 He also failed to resolve ongoing conflicts with both the Houthis and the Southern Movement.
-The southerners have temporarily dropped their demand for secession - calling instead for Saleh's ouster - but their longstanding economic grievances remain unaddressed.
+The southerners had temporarily dropped their demand for secession - calling instead for Saleh's removal - but their long-standing economic grievances remained unaddressed.

 After his removal

-Following months of protests in 2011, Saleh's reign ended after he signed a deal brokered by the Gulf Co-operation Council, in which he agreed to step down after months of unrest.
-However, a few years after he was deposed, Saleh resurged when he allied with Houthi fighters in 2015, after his home was targeted in Arab coalition airstrikes.
+Following months of protests in 2011, Saleh's reign ended after he signed a deal brokered by the Gulf Cooperation Council, in which he agreed to step down.
+However, a few years after he was deposed, Saleh resurged when he allied with Houthi fighters in 2015, after his home was targeted in Arab coalition air strikes.
 Before that, he had asked Gulf countries for safe passage out of the country.

 Prior to his alliance with the Houthis, the UN Security Council imposed sanctions on Saleh, along with two allied rebel commanders, for threatening the peace and stability of the country and obstructing the political process.